coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 Each saas file must be referenced from at least one role under the `owned_saas_files` field.
 [Example](/data/teams/app-sre/roles/app-sre.yml#L130-131)

-Each user with this role can approve MRs by adding a `/lgtm` comment in the MR in the following cases:
+Each user with this role can approve MRs by adding a `/lgtm` comment in the MR in the following cases -
 - the MR only changes saas files that this user is an owner of and no other files
 - all tests are passing succesfully
 - approving user is an owner of the saas file in a merged version in app-interface (prevent privilege escalation).
 [Read more](/docs/app-sre/sop/app-interface-integrations-flow-and-failure-scenarios.md)